palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RA4M1/Application/XIAO_RA4M1_Clock.md

 With the same volume as XIAO, simply weld the mother seat and insert XIAO and the motor into it to operate.

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/RA4M1_Application/2.png" style={{width:500, height:'auto'}}/></div>

+Specific information is in the resource at the end.

 :::tip
 Both motors and components need to be purchased by oneself.